2013 Cadillac Escalade EXT Interior

 Reviewers are generally impressed with all that the Escalade EXT is equipped with.
 It has a standard eight-speaker Bose stereo, navigation, a backup camera, dual-zone climate control, Bluetooth and satellite radio.
 Upper trims offer features like a rear-seat entertainment system, blind-zone alert, a power sunroof and a heated steering wheel.

-Most reviewers compliment the Escalade’s features for being easy to use.
+Most reviewers compliment the Escalade’s features their ease of use.
 They note that the navigation system works well and seems intuitive.
-A couple reviewers mention the absence of a telescope feature to the steering column.
+A couple reviewers mention the absence of a telescoping steering column.